Aragami-delp/PlateUpModTemplate/README.md

 # PlateUp Mod Template

-This template is designed to get you started with creating a workshop mod right away without all the referencing stuff.
+This template is designed to get you started with creating a workshop mod right away without all the setup stuff.

 ## How to create a mod using this template